ecorismap/ecorismap/README.md

 License
 =======

- EcorisMap is released under the XXX License.
-XXX is under consideration.
+ This software is released under the MIT License, see LICENSE.
 _Copyright (c) 2022 ECORIS Inc._